-Teacher: Can anyone show me with your fingers what other shape can the mouse build it house?
+Teacher: Can anyone show me with your fingers what other shape can the mouse build its house with?

 Children said, Triangle! and used their fingers to show the shape of a triangle.

 Teacher: Can the mouse use another shape to make the house?
 What shape can it be?
 Why do you say that?